hyperledger/besu-docs/docs/HowTo/Use-Privacy/Run-Orion-With-Besu.md

 If any participants are offline when the private transaction is submitted, the transaction is not attempted and must be resubmitted.

+If an Orion node is unavailable when Besu attempts to process a privacy marker transaction, the Besu node stops processing all new blocks until Orion is available again.
+The Besu node continues retrying to process the privacy marker transaction until Orion is available again.

 !!! caution
-    If a receiving Orion is available when the private transaction is distributed but is unavailable when the privacy marker transaction is processed, the private transaction is not executed by the receiving Besu node.
-The private states in the Besu nodes are then inconsistent.
+    If Orion becomes available but has lost data, Besu resumes processing blocks and the private states in the Besu nodes may become inconsistent.

 ## Separate Instances